This Open Letter was published on 6 December 2017. It is currently signed by over 175 members of the University of Birmingham.

 If you are a member of the University of Birmingham and you would like your name to be added, email to: firstname.lastname@example.org in the format “name, position” – e.g. “Shazia Munir, undergraduate student” or “Joan Smith, lecturer”.

-The letter has so far featured in the following media reports:
+The letter, and the issues that it raises, have so far featured in the following media reports:

 Guardian, 5 December 2017, “Birmingham academics protest over university vice-chancellor’s pay”